weibeld/anki-japanese/README.md

 ## Custom fonts

 Custom fonts can be installed directly into Anki.
-In that case, they will be automatically synced to AnkiDroid too.
+In that case, they will be automatically synced to AnkiDroid too:

-To install and use a custom font, proceed as follows:
+1. Download the font as a `.ttf` file

-1. Prepend an underscore to the font's `.ttf` file and copy it into `~/Library/Application\ Support/Anki2/User\ 1/collection.media`
+1. Prepend an underscore to file name and copy it into the [media folder](https://docs.ankiweb.net/files.html#file-locations)
    - For example:
      ```
+     mv KanjiStrokeOrders_v4.004.ttf _KanjiStrokeOrders_v4.004.ttf
-     ~/Library/Application\ Support/Anki2/User\ 1/collection.media/_KanjiStrokeOrders_v4.004.ttf
+     mv _KanjiStrokeOrders_v4.004.ttf ~/Library/Application\ Support/Anki2/User\ 1/collection.media
      ```
-1. In the CSS file of the card templates, declare the custom font as follows:
+1. Declare the font in the card template CSS as follows:
     ```css
     @font-face {
       font-family: MyName;
       src: url("_KanjiStrokeOrders_v4.004.ttf");
     }
     ```

+    > **Note:** `MyName` may be any arbitrary name.
-1. Now, you can use the font in the CSS file as follows:
+1. Use the font in the card template CSS as follows:
     ```css
     font-family: MyName;
     ```

-> **Note:** `MyName` may be any arbitrary name.

 Resources: